Gaucho-Racing/ECU-25/README.md

 * Serial Monitor

 # How To Run
-1. Download "Required stuff" and add to your PATH
+1. Download "Required Stuff" and add to your PATH
 2. Open VSCode
 3. If the CMake Extension prompts you to set up the configuration, choose DEBUG and proceed to step 5
 4. Generate the build stuff with `cmake --preset <target>`.
 With target in development being `Debug` typically.